numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

-Given the complexity and the limited use cases, we are also deferring on this issue for now, but we are confident that ``__array_function__`` could be expanded to accomodate these use cases in the future if need be.
+Given the complexity and the limited use cases, we are also deferring on this issue for now, but we are confident that ``__array_function__`` could be expanded to accommodate these use cases in the future if need be.

 Discussion
 ----------